How to make tender, juicy pork skewers on the grill, the griddle or in the oven.

 - Grill.
 Heat the grill to medium-hot and lightly brush with oil before you place the skewers on.
 Alternatively heat up a lightly greased grill pan or a griddle over medium-high heat.
 Place the skewers onto the hot surface.
 Be patient before you lift them to turn them for the very first time – initially the meat is likely to stick to the surface and will gradually release as it begins to char.
 Grill on all sides until the pork cubes are tender and nicely charred.

-Workflow – Pork Skewers Oven Baked
+Workflow – Pork Skewers in the Oven

 The process here is largely the same and differs only in the last phase, the actual cooking of the skewers.